kipcole9/money/README.md

 ### Notes:

 1. In order to preserve precision of the decimal amount, the amount part of the `%Money{}` struct is serialised as a string.
-This is done because json serializes numeric values as either `integer` or `float`, neither of which would not preserve precision of a decimal value.
+This is done because JSON serializes numeric values as either `integer` or `float`, neither of which would not preserve precision of a decimal value.

 2. The precision of the serialized string value of amount is affected by the setting of `Decimal.get_context`.
 The default is 28 digits which should cater for your requirements.